neoforged/Documentation/docs/items/consumables.md

     // Implement methods here
 }

-// In some event listener class
+// In some event handler class
-@SubscribeEvent
-public static void registerClientExtensions(RegisterClientExtensionsEvent event) {
+@SubscribeEvent // on the mod event bus only on the physical client public static void registerClientExtensions(RegisterClientExtensionsEvent event) {
     event.registerItem(
         // The instance of the item extensions